MohamedMohy0/Github_Streak/README.md

 ⚙️ Setup

     Set your GitHub login credentials as environment variables:
 Linux/macOS

     export EMAIL="your_email@example.com"
     export PASS="your_password"

 Windows (CMD)

     set EMAIL=your_email@example.com
     set PASS=your_password

 Run the script:

     python github_streak.py

 ✅ Output

-The script will print your current GitHub login streak to the console:

-The Current Login Streak Is: 56
+The script will print your current GitHub login streak to the console The Current Login Streak Is: 56